Hip Dysplasia

 2. Dislocatable

-In dislocatable hip dysplasia, the hip stays in a subluxated position or normal position and the ball of the joint can be pushed out of the socket completely.
+In dislocatable hip dysplasia, the hip stays in a subluxated or normal position and the ball of the joint can be pushed out of the socket completely.

 3. Dislocated